abinit/abinit/doc/topics/_MagField.md

 variable [[orbmag]].
 It is implemented following the theory outlined in [[cite:Zwanziger2023]].

-Input variables for both types of calculation are listed below, as well as relevant test files and the tutorial [[tutorial:nuc]].
+Input variables for both types of calculation are listed below, as well as relevant test files and the [[tutorial:nuc|tutorial on properties at the nucleus]].

 ## Related Input Variables